DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
         - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)
         - It is the conversion or transformation of a capability of one web application into a microservice that can be called upon by numerous other web applications.
 The relationship to an application programming interface (API) is that each microservice must have a clearly defined (and secured!)
 API to allow for I/O between multi-­microservices as well as to and from other applications.
+        - creating many discrete software objects and then binds them together using APIs is an example of a micro services architecture.
+Each of the component micro services performs a discrete task and then communicates with other micro services using APIs
         - Securing microservices:
             - use HTTPS only
             - encrypt everything possible and use routine scanning